hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 **Weight:** 810g

-This Osprey Talon 22 comes with a mesh covered backpanel, single ice ace loop and trekking pole attachment, a bike helmet attachment and an emergency whistle.
+This Osprey Talon 22 comes with a mesh covered back panel, single ice ace loop and trekking pole attachment, a bike helmet attachment and an emergency whistle.
 There is also room for additional gear in the front pocket, side pockets and an external hydration access.

 <a href="http://amzn.to/2iMcidh" target="_blank" rel="nofollow"><button type="button" class="btn btn-danger">See the Osprey Packs Talon 22</button></a>